jarun/ddgr/README.md

 `ddgr` requires Python 3.4 or later.
 Only the latest patch release of each minor version is supported.

-The Python3 `requests` library is required to make HTTPS requests.
+Note: v1.1 and below require the Python3 `requests` library to make HTTPS requests.
+This dependency is removed in the later releases.

 #### From a package manager